canonical/charm-relation-interfaces/interfaces/tls_certificates/v1/README.md

 ## Usage

 This relation interface describes the expected behavior of any charm claiming to be able to provide or consume TLS certificates.

+In most cases, this will be accomplished using the [tls_certificates_interface library V4](https://github.com/canonical/tls-certificates-interface/blob/main/lib/charms/tls_certificates_interface/v4/tls_certificates.py), although charm developers are free to provide alternative libraries as long as they fulfil the behavioural and schematic requirements described in this document.

 ## Direction

 As all Juju relations, the `tls-certificates` interface consists of a provider and a requirer.
 One of these, in this case the `provider`, will be expected to create TLS certificates where the `requirer` will be able to consume and use them for TLS communications.

 ```mermaid